Fire Bucket - Some of the auditors say it should be kept and some others say it creates environmental hazards

 Dear Hansa,

-You may use fire extinguisher for the safety purpose instead of sand bucket.
+You may use a fire extinguisher for safety purposes instead of a sand bucket.

 Ashutosh